railduino/zeroconf-lookup/INSTALL.md

 Anyway, `cd` into the `zeroconf_lookup` directory.
 Well, and from here on it gets operating system specific.

+# A note on trouble shooting in general

+After compiling the `zeroconf_lookup` executable (no matter where and how) it is good practice to check that it works.
+The first test therefore is running `zeroconf_lookup -h` in the current directory (usually prefixed with `./` under Linux or OS X / macOS).
+It will print a usage information and exit.
+If that works, try running `zeroconf_lookup -r` which will collect data the same way as in production mode, but write the *JSON* data on standard output in human readable form (i.e. without the binary length upfront).
+This **must** work - otherwise it is useless to continue.
+Please use the **GitHub** *Issue Tracker* and I will try to help.

+Then you can install the executable and the *browser manifest* files as described below.
+Again check that the setup is working.

 # Installing on Windows

 The Windows version is a **Go** program, so you should have `go` installed.
 The minimum version is **1.6** since we are using *context*.